 Texas LESO Training Information

 We offer training sessions where you will learn valuable information regarding policies and procedures and get hands-on practice with requesting property and maintaining your inventory.
-It is now mandatory that all new participants must attend the training class prior to any requests for property being approved.
+It is mandatory that all new program participants attend an in-person training class, prior to any requests for property being approved.
 Per the State Plan of Operation, it is required that we provide all active participants with training every year, therefore, training slides will be emailed annually to all active program participants, during the application cycle.
-Click on the title to see when the next class is and how to register!
+Click on the title above, to see when the next class is, and how to register!

 Some equipment is scarce, unavailable on line, or is in such high demand that additional steps are taken to ensure equitable distribution is given throughout the nation.
 If your agency is interested in acquiring Aircraft, Weapons or Armored Vehicles, please use the corresponding links below to ensure the correct forms are submitted for approval.